Climate Change

 Metrics and Targets

 Moreover, we have set the long-term goal of using 100% renewable energy by FY2040.
-Through creation of an energy portfolio that incorporates energy conservation activities and the use of non-fossil certificates, we will work to secure the optimal and stable procurement of renewable energy in line with the expansion of our business.
-We will also work to install renewable power generation system and carbon-neural city gas in our factories.
+Through the creation of an energy portfolio that incorporates energy conservation activities and the use of renewable energy certificates, we will work to secure the optimal and stable procurement of renewable energy in line with the expansion of our business.
+We will also work to install renewable power generation systems and carbon-neural city gas supplies in our factories.

-Scope1, 2 and 3 CO2-equivalent greenhouse gas emissions from Kioxia Group’s business operations in FY2022 are shown in the chart below.
+Scope 1, 2 and 3 CO2-equivalent greenhouse gas emissions from Kioxia Group’s business operations in FY2023 are shown in the chart below.
 The figures in the table below cover emissions from Kioxia Corporation, including the company’s Head Office, Yokohama Technology Campus and Yokkaichi Plant, Kioxia Iwate Corporation, and the Solid State Storage Technology Corporation (SSSTC).

-(Hyphenated cells in the below list indicate “not applicable”)
+(Dash cells (–) in the below list indicate “not applicable”)

 Category Outlines